 Meet the craftspeople

-In the middle of the museum island you will find the boatyard.
-Here the building of reconstructions of Viking ships and other traditional wooden boats year round by the boatbuilders take place throughout the year.
+In the centre of the museum island you will find the boatyard, where the museum’s boatbuilders work year-round on reconstructions of Viking ships and other traditional wooden boats.

-Depending on when you visit the Viking Ship Museum, you can engage in warrior training, meet the blacksmith, the ropemaker, the sailmaker, the woodcarver, or the charcoal burner.
+Depending on when you visit the Viking Ship Museum, you may, in addition to our boatbuilders, meet the blacksmith, textile artisan, woodcarver or ropemaker.

 June